mauretto78/advanced-custom-post-type-lite/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Easy management of custom post types
+Create and manage custom post types in seconds with.
+Drag & Drop meta box builder that helps you create complex forms with just a few clicks.

 == Description ==